knee-cola/basic-photosphere-vr-viewer/README.md

 * rendering of a photosphere
 * headtracking
 * stereoscopic rendering
-* using full screen resolution (preventing browser from doing downscaling)
+* using native pixel density (preventing browser from doing downscaling)
+* preventing smartphone from going to sleep
+* locking screen orientation
+* using fullscreen mode

 # Demo
 Demo is available at: [https://knee-cola.github.io/basic-photosphere-vr-viewer/](https://knee-cola.github.io/basic-photosphere-vr-viewer/)